Salman Khan: 2000–2009: Sporadic success and career setbacks

-2010–2017: Superstardom
+2010–2017: Commercial peak

 Khan's first release of 2010 was Anil Sharma's film Veer.
 In his second release of 2010, Dabangg, Khan played the role of a fearless cop with comic effect in the film.
 The film was noted by the Economic Times as being remarkable for its commercial success, despite having an "accent on inanity..." and "...complete incoherence in terms of plot and credibility."
 The Times also noted industry experts attributed the popularity of the film to Khan's presence, stating that they "ascribe its allure to the star charisma of Salman Khan, who has managed to carry off the over-the-top articulation of Chulbul Pandey with unbridled enthusiasm and zeal."

 Dabangg won several awards, including the National Film Award for Best Popular Film Providing Wholesome Entertainment.
 It was later remade in Tamil and Telugu.
 The film was produced by his brother Arbaaz Khan.
 It was reported by the Hindustan Times that the film opened to full houses across the country.
 Khan received a Star Screen Award for Best Actor and a Stardust Award for Star of the Year – Male for his performance.
 He was also nominated for his sixth Filmfare Award for Best Actor.
 Anupama Chopra from NDTV wrote about his performance: "It's the role of a lifetime and Salman Khan bites into it like a starving man devours a feast.
 He inhabits it fully, strutting and swaggering and even, spoofing himself."

+Beginning with Dabangg, Khan entered a period of sustained commercial dominance through a streak of box office successes.
+Between 2010 and 2017, every film in which he played the lead role grossed over ₹100 crore domestically.
+During this eight-year period, Khan headlined the highest-grossing Hindi film of the year on five occasions.
+His film releases became synonymous with the Eid festival, where they broke multiple opening-day and lifetime collection records, cementing his status as one of the most consistently bankable stars in the industry.

 Khan's first release of 2011 was Ready (a remake of the 2008 Telugu film of the same name).
 Ready held a record for being the second highest grossing Bollywood film of 2011.
 He next appeared in Bodyguard, a remake of the 2010 Malayalam film of the same name.
 The film was not well received by critics, though it became India's highest-earning film of the year.